JOSÉ TORRES-TAMA & ARTEFUTURO PRODUCTIONS

 Satirizing the absurd status of immigrants as “extraterrestrials” through a sci-fi prism informed by comic film shorts inspired by Star Wars and The Matrix films, Torres-Tama deftly shape-shifts into a variety of “aliens,” who challenge a nation that has migrated to the “Dark Side."

-He offers a clarion call for the
+He offers a clarion call for the United States of AMNESIA to remember

 the words emblazoned on its iconic Statue of Liberty,